sanjay-karki/todo-app/README.md

 **How to use:**
 1. Open the application
 2. Add **TODO title** (mandatory) and **TODO description/body**
-3. Use `Edit` :pencil2:	button to edit a TODO and `Delete` :wastebasket: button to delete one
+3. Use `Edit` :pencil2: to edit a TODO and `Delete` :wastebasket: to delete one
-4. Click on a TODO to set it as _Completed_ & vice versa
+4. Click on a TODO to set it as _Completed_ & vice-versa
-5. Click `Delete All` to delete all TODOs or `Delete Completed` to delete only completed TODOs
+5. Click `Delete All` to delete all TODOs or `Delete Completed` to delete only completed ones

 ### :hammer_and_wrench:	Built with